SylvanM/sylvanm.github.io/README.md

 - Implementing Big Number Division

 ## [Rock Climbing](climbing/CLIMBING.md)
-And [here](climbing/CLIMBING.md) is where you can see cool rock climbing stuff
+And [here](climbing/CLIMBING.md) is where you can see cool rock climbing stuff!